 E.C.
 Rowlands: Yoruba.
 A complete guide and introduction.
 The English Universities Press Ltd, Edinburgh, 1969. / E.C.
 Rowlands: Yoruba.
 A complete course for beginners.
 Hodder & Stoughton Ltd, Kent, 1998.

 These are just two versions of the same book, one is the original edition from 1969, the other one is a reprint from 1998.
-Rowland’s book is a hidden gem, hard to get today, I found them online on used book platforms like Abebooks or on Ebay.
+Rowland’s book is a hidden gem, hard to get today, I found them online on used book platforms like Abebooks or Ebay.
 For me, this is the best book on Yorùbá language available.
 You cannot compare it to the modern educational publications like “Colloquial Yorùbá”.
 This book won’t teach you everyday communication nor is it based on a pedagogical concept.
 It is more a linguistic study broken down into a language everyone can easily understand.
 It has the best explanations on various topics of Yorùbá language you are very likely to come across in the other books, without having them explained in detail there.
 It has e.g. a chapter on the auxiliary word “fi”, what it means exactly or how it can be used, a chapter on “repetition and reduplication”, very funny combinations, and “special words” like ojú, ẹnu, ara, ìdí etc. Every chapter has an exercise, but in a very traditional sense: every exercise is to do a translation from English into Yorùbá or vice-versa.
 I can highly recommend this book as a guide, it can make the work you do with one of the other books be more complete and gives you a very deep insight onto Yorùbá culture.
+All the Yorùbá examples of this book have been recorded with a native speaker in 1971 on a university.
+These files were digitalized and circulate in the Brazilian olorixá community, but the recording is not available officially.

 EuroTalk Ltd: Rhythms Easy Yoruba.
 Audible Audio Edition, 2011, 58 min.